deejoe/hfoss-wiki/git_by_a_bus.md

     pip install --user virtualenv

-or if desparate we may need to run it as
+or if desperate we may need to run it as

     python -m pip install --user virtualenv